paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2002-06-01-dissertation.md

 This information in the past tended to be shown at the end of a programme.
 In addition, late 2001 saw channels start to use programme junctions and their associated idents to not only display information about what channel you were watching, but also contained menus (before only seen in separate promotions, or when there had been schedule changes), detailing up-coming programmes.

-{% include 'photos' with figures.31
+{% render 'photos' with figures.31
   caption: 'End Credit Promotions (ECPs) became a new trend in keeping viewers tuned to a particular channel.
 Shown are ECPs from ITV and Channel 4.'
   image_preset: 'thumbnail'
 %}

-{% include 'photos' with figures.32
+{% render 'photos' with figures.32
   caption: 'Menus shown prior to programmes.
 Shown are menus from Channel 4 and ITV.'
   image_preset: 'thumbnail'
 %}

 In November 2001, BBC2 updated its ten-year-old idents, for which such menus were an integral part.
 Although the original and subsequent sets of idents contained the viridian colour branding, it was not compulsory, and later idents started not to feature the colour — for those that did the colour appeared in different places.
 The new idents involved giving the channel consistent co-ordinated colours — a white 2 on a deep yellow backdrop, as well as a single four note jingle that could be subtly adapted.
 Also nation specific idents have been designed — currently in Northern Ireland only, were part of the evening schedule is changed from the rest of the UK’s to suit its local audience.
 The channel insignia was changed also to a purple rectangle positioned in the bottom right of the screen.

-{% include 'photos' with figures.33
+{% render 'photos' with figures.33
   caption: 'The BBC2 identity was radically changed after 10 years, using a standard and unaltered set of colour ways.
 Shown here are the idents <cite>Fire</cite>, <cite>Bounce</cite>, <cite>Domino</cite>, <cite>Logo</cite> and <cite>Fish</cite>.'
   image_preset: 'thumbnail'
 %}